Kvadeck/RSSchool-JS-FE2020Q3/ presentation.md

-a link to your YouTube video;
+a link to your YouTube video: https://youtu.be/Re_s8OVmT58

-a link to your Reveal presentation's deploy;
+a link to your Reveal presentation's deploy: https://rolling-scopes-school.github.io/kvadeck-JS2020Q3/presentation/

-(optional) a link to the transcript of your presentation;
+(optional) a link to the transcript of your presentation: https://github.com/rolling-scopes-school/kvadeck-JS2020Q3/blob/presentation/transcript.md

-(optional) your comments;